D-score/dscore/README.md

 | tep  |    61 |            |
 | vin  |    50 |            |

-Not every defined instruments can be used to calculate the D-score.
+If your instrument is not here, you cannot calculate the D-score.
+But even if your instrument is in the table, there is no garantee that it can be used for the D-score.
+Instruments are tied to the D-score by means of a *measurement model*.
+The measurement model provides the *key* for converting the item responses to the D-score.

-There are currently three keys in the software: `dutch`, `gcdg` and `gsed`.
-Different keys cover different sets of instruments.
+The `dscore` package currently support three keys: `dutch`, `gcdg` and `gsed`.
+Although there is much overlap, different keys cover different instrument.
 The table below displays the number of items per instrument under each of the three keys.
+If the entry is blank, the key does not cover the instrument.

 | Code | Items | dutch | gcdg | gsed |
 | ---- | ----: | ----: | ---: | ---: |